kristinasemenik/mvc_zoo_store/README.md

          -edit information about pets
          -delete pets
          -also administrator can see all user's orders (by following link with "Welcome, Administrator !" from homepage).
+  You can login as administrator by input values: login-Administrator, password-admin_1111

-  There is promщ-action.
+  There is promo-action.
 When you do "checkout" procedure, you can input FREE in a special field and you'll get an extra-order.